DeonMarais64/lvgl_sandbox_sim_vs/README.md

-# LittlevGL Sandbox - PC Simulator using Visual Studio 2017/2019
+# LVGL Sandbox - PC Simulator using Visual Studio 2017/2019

 This is a pre-configured Visual Studio project to try LGL on a Windows PC.
 The project uses the [SDL](https://www.libsdl.org/) library which is copied and linked to the project, so you can compile it without any extra dependencies.
 The 64 bit libraries are used so it will work out-of-the-box on 64-bit systems.